 2) For an event over more than one round this will be resolved by taking into account the last 18 holes played.
 If there is still a tie the result will be decided on the last 9, 6, 3, 2, 1 hole/s.

-7.2 In all cases of tied results, the decision will be made based on the order of the holes as set out on the scorecard regardless of where the individual competitors started.
+7.2 In all cases of tied results, the decision will be made based on the order of the holes as set out on the scorecard regardless of which hole the individual competitors started on.

 8. Caddies & Buggies